Hard Money Loan Interest Rates

 A borrower with a strong financial standing with many assets may be able to qualify for a lower interest rate as the risk that this borrower will default on the loan is lower.
 A property in a less desirable or remote area may have a higher interest rate.

-The points are applied to the loan amount to determine the fee the borrower must pay.
+Points on a hard money loan are applied to the loan amount to determine the loan origination fee the borrower must pay.
 2 points would be 2% of the loan amount.
-For example, 2 points on a $200,000 loan amount would result in a fee of $4,000.
+For example, 2 points on a $200,000 loan amount would result in a loan origination fee of $4,000.

 Some hard money lenders only charge points and this includes all of their fees.
-Other hard money lenders will charge points and then also add other costs and fees such as document fees, processing fees, administration fees or underwriting fees.
+Other hard money lenders will charge points and then also add other hard money loan fees and costs such as document fees, processing fees, administration fees or underwriting fees.

 When receiving a quote from a hard money lender the borrower should ask if the points include all fees or if there are any other costs that will be added to the loan.
 Extra junk fees can significantly increase the cost of the loan for the borrower.